arana78007/Dissertation-Automata/README.md

 # Dissertation-Automata
 .
-Python code for capital market bubbles cellular automata model.
-Refer to the full paper for a full description of the model.
+A Cellular automaton model aimed at studying the formation of market extremities.
+Refer to the paper linked in the pdf below for a full model description.
+# INSERT THE LINK HERE AT END OF DISSERTATION